KonH/Serializer/README.md

-Simple library for serialization/deserialization on C#.
+Library for serialization/deserialization on C# created in educational purposes in 2012 (or earlier).